Bobby Radcliff: Early career and influences

-Over the next six months, Radcliff visited Sam several times – staying with Sam's family in Chicago.
+Over the next six months, Radcliff visited Sam several times, staying with Sam's family in Chicago.
 One of the most important messages that Sam gave to Radcliff was to listen to all kinds of music (country, jazz, pop, classics, etc.) and to continue to be broadminded about the music he listened to because developing 'your style' was important, along with continuing to grow as a musician.
-Sam died in December 1969 at age 32 – from a heart attack.
+Sam died in December 1969 at the age of 32 from a heart attack.
 Radcliff and Dick Waterman attended Sam's funeral together.

 By this time, Radcliff's style was infused with Magic Sam's unique sound.
 However, the breadth of Radcliff's music drew no boundaries his stylistic voice emerged, helping his career blossom.
 Writer Dave Hussong Vintage Guitar Magazine (1990) touches on Radcliff's expansive musical range as a vocalist, instrumentalist, and live performer:

 "Unencumbered by style restrictions, Radcliff brings a sense of intensity and conviction, both instrumentally and vocally (the latter being an area where many 90's interpreters fall face down) that puts his, and this, live performance into a very special league of its own."

-In the early 1970s, he began performing with his band at clubs in the Washington D.C. area with a few key residencies: He performed a few nights each week at Cousin Nicks and Sundays and Mondays at Top 'o Foolery Jazz Club.
-He also frequently performed at Mr. Henry's and The Childe Harold's.
-Radcliff recorded his first 45 RPM single in 1974 on Aladdin Records with "It's Been a Long Long Day" by Amos Milburn and the B-side was "That's All I Need" which he learned from Magic Sam.

-Members of his band during this time included many Washington DC players; Steve Shaw, Victor Spano, Dave Walker, Dick Heintze, Robbie Magruder, Joe Bradley, TNT Tribble, Tom Slavin, Danny Frankel, and Danny Gatton.

 Move to New York

-In 1977, he relocated to New York where he took a day job in a bookstore.
-He performed most evenings and was one of the house musicians at the Lone Star Cafe and at Tramps, working with Kinky Friedman, Bernard Purdie, Otis Rush, Lowell Folson, and Big Jay McNeeley, amongst many others.
+In 1977, he relocated to New York, where he took a day job in a bookstore.
+He performed most evenings and was one of the house musicians at the Lone Star Cafe and at Tramps, working with Kinky Friedman, Bernard Purdie, Otis Rush, Lowell Folson, and Big Jay Mc Neeley, amongst many others.
 Radcliff's own band played at many clubs, including CBGBs.
-Radcliff's band was one of the few Blues bands playing there as his songwriting and style continued to flourish.
+Radcliff's band was one of the few Blues bands playing there, as his songwriting and style continued to flourish.